How to Fast Track your Sage People Implementation

-To fast track your Sage People implementation project, and ensure you maximise your return on your Sage People investment, consider outsourcing to a partner who has an in-depth understanding of HR processes alongside the system’s capabilities and limitations.
+To fast track your Sage People implementation project, and to ensure that you maximise your return on your Sage People investment, consider outsourcing to a partner who has an in-depth understanding of HR processes alongside the system's capabilities and limitations.

 An experienced implementation partner will not only bring Sage People system expertise to the project, but will add value by sharing their knowledge of HR best practice.
 They can also explain the various implications of configuration choices and provide guidance on getting the most from the system.